Go Directly to Shortcuts

 atman@vedavid.org

 Please review the introduction to this linked section as the process of linking itself yields questions for new perspectives on the intertextuality of the Old and Middle Vedic Canon.
 In particular, please note the amazing foresight of Robert Lehmann and Dr. H. S. Ananthanarayana for their visionary encoding of this text in 1971.
-With the virtual lightyears of technological transformations in subsequent 25 years, their scheme of encoding remains efficient, intuitive--and technically adaptible to any platform with virtually not limitations.
+With the virtual lightyears of technological transformations in subsequent 25 years, their scheme of encoding remains efficient, intuitive--and technically adaptible to any platform with virtually no limitations.

 The material linked to and from the Rig Veda is based on the combined notes of Eggeling's SBE series translation, and the notes by Griffith in his VS edition.
 Those sections with such links have an "*" by the citation below.

 More detailed referencing, of course, can be found in Bloomfield's Vedic Concordance .
-This ShB text, like the related RV text, will be linked according to the words under study for my dissertation as noted elsewhere.
+This ZB text, like the related RV text, will be linked according to the words under study for my dissertation as noted elsewhere.
 The index below is divided into two pages identical to the present page for quicker loading/access.

 SHORTCUTS by adhyaaya (Part II)